jacobhobbs1/jacobhobbs1.github.io/cv.md

 # Jacob (Jake) Hobbs
 Full CV available on Request

+## Professional Summary
+PhD student in health technology evaluating the role of Augmented Reality (AR) in tertiary care.
+Skilled at translating complex research into actionable insights, managing data-driven projects, and engaging with stakeholders across clinical and academic environments.
+Experienced in requirements gathering, process analysis, and solution evaluation, with a strong foundation in both qualitative methods.
+Adept at bridging the gap between technology and end-user needs, and motivated to apply analytical and problem-solving skills in business analysis to deliver impactful, evidence-based solutions.

 ## PhD
 ### Newcastle University | Sept 2022 – March 2026
 #### “Investigating the Role of Augmented Reality in Tertiary Care”